 The idea for the record-breaking flight came from 348th RS Commander Lt.
 Col. Amanda Brandt last year when she found out that there were several women pilots joining her unit.

-So on March 29, 2014, Lt.
+After doing the math, Brandt realized they had enough women on the team to do an endurance flight.
+So on March 29, 2014 (during Women’s History Month), Lt.
 Col. Brandt, along with Lt.
 Col. Catherine Todd, Maj.
 Mary Marshall, Capt.
 Natalie Winkels, 1st Lt.
 Joli Chaisson and 2nd Lt.
 Kourtney Kugler teamed up to pilot the RQ-4 Global Hawk (a remotely piloted aircraft (RPA)), flying it 34.3 hours nonstop back and forth across North Dakota.

 The RQ-4 Global Hawk is the largest RPA in the Air Force inventory with a 130 foot wingspan, the equivalent size of a Boeing 707 airliner.
 It’s known as a high-altitude, long range, Intelligence, Surveillance and Reconnaissance aircraft.